Black Hole Collision Calculator

 When a star is running out of 'fuel' to burn, it undergoes a series of processes that ends in the formation of one of three interstellar objects: a white dwarf, a neutron star or a black hole, each of them being denser than the previous one.

 For a star to become a black hole after its 'death', it needs to be at least 2-3 times the mass of our Sun.
 If this is the case, the gravitational pull of the star overwhelms the rest of the forces acting on it, and the remnant ends up collapsing into a single point of infinite density.
 Well, that's the theory anyway - there is no way to prove this last part empirically.

 This point, also called the singularity, is surrounded by a region of space called the event horizon.
-Anything that enters the event horizon is trapped in the gravitational pull of the singularity, and so is gone from the rest of the Universe forever (well, at least for a very long time).
+Anything that enters the event horizon is trapped in the gravitational pull of the singularity, and so is gone from the rest of the Universe forever (well, ).
 This means we cannot see inside the event horizon, as not even photons can escape.

 From a distance, however, black holes behave in a very simple and predictable way.
 We can treat them as a single point with a well-defined mass and calculate their gravitational effects on other objects with very simple equations; even Newtonian mechanics work if you are far enough away!